-(S) History of South Asia 1700 – Present.
+(H, I, S) History of South Asia 1700 – Present.
 The course will examine the histories of India, Pakistan, Bangladesh, and Sri Lanka.
 It will focus on the historical changes in South Asian politics, culture, economics and society beginning with the growth of European imperial influence in the region and end with an examination of the issues facing these nations in the present day.

 (H,I) Israel & Palestine in Modern Times.
 History of 19th and 20th century Palestine, Zionism and the founding of modern Israel.
 The Palestine-Israeli conflict in local and regional perspectives.

 (H,I) Media and Popular Culture in the Arab Middle East.
 Popular culture throughout the Arab-speaking world in light of the most important political and economic events of the 19th and 20th centuries.

 (H, I) The Mongol Empire.
 Genghis Khan is infamous for the destruction of his conquests, yet his empire grew to be the largest land empire in history, and sparked diplomatic and cultural contacts on a far wider scale than ever before.
 This course traces the Mongol Empire from Genghis himself to the legacy of the divided Mongol khanates.
 Attention will be paid to the Mongol Empire’s institutional structure, political and cultural dynamics, contacts with Europe, and historians’ methods for using primary sources.